 With a colostomy that is on the ascending or transverse portion of the colon, less water is absorbed.
 The stools then appear much looser and pass through the stoma more quickly and easily.
-Depending on where the opening is, a stool thickener may be necessary.
+Depending on where the opening is, a stool thickener may be needed.

 Finding out about the ostomy

 After being educated about an ostomy, many learn that it is not as bad as they thought.
 It is common for the ostomy and the bag to go undetected--no one will know that you have one unless you tell them.
-Most importantly, having an ostomy can dramatically increase your survival, especially if the cancer is found early and treatment is provided.

 Sharing the news

-In some cases, surgery is performed within a few days of the diagnosis.
+In some cases, surgery is done within a few days of the diagnosis.
 In preparation for the surgery, the bowels will need to be cleaned out.
 An enterostomal therapy (ET) nurse will speak with you and your family to provide information and training about the ostomy.
 The ET nurse will be a valuable resource to answer questions and address any concerns about ostomy care.